ncasuk/faampy/docs/installation.rst

 Disclaimer
 ----------

 faampy is in its early stages and has not been thoroughly tested.
 There will more modules been added in the near future.
-A backlog of moduls exists that have been written, but will need to be tidied up, before being added to the repository.
+A backlog of modules exists that have been written, but will need to be tidied up, before being added to the repository.